omarkmu/krdict.py/docs/functions.md

 - `name`: The name of the option to set.
 Accepted values:
     - `'fetch_multimedia'`: Controls whether multimedia is scraped during view queries.
 No effect unless the `'use_scraper'` option is `True`.
-    - `'fetch_page_data'`: Controls whether pronunciation URLS and extended language information are scraped.
+    - `'fetch_page_data'`: Controls whether pronunciation URLs and extended language information are scraped.
 No effect unless the `'use_scraper'` option is `True`.
     - `'raise_scraper_errors'`: Controls whether errors that occur during scraping are raised.
 No effect unless the `'use_scraper'` option is `True`.
     - `'use_scraper'`: Controls whether the scraper should be used to fetch more information.
 - `value`: The new default value of the option.